 You'll also need to have patience, understanding and tolerance, as well as plenty of energy.
 It's important that you can provide a stable, safe, secure and loving environment to a child or young person at what may be a challenging time.

 We know that everyone's situation is different and we'll talk through your personal circumstances with you.
-We'll also make sure it's the right time for you to foster, to give you and the child every chance to succeed.
+We'll also make sure it's the right time for you to foster, to give you and the child every chance to succeed. you can hear from some of our foster carers in our video.
+You can also read about how one of our foster carers used their trip to Mount Everest to raise awareness of fostering in Barnsley.

 What we need to consider